debuggy/kaniko-example/README.md

 /home/docker/kaniko
 ```

 > Note: It is important to notice that the "hostPath" set in the volume.yml denotes to the path in the virtaul minikube cluster, NOT in the local.
-So you should run ```minikube ssh``` command first!
+So you should run ```minikube ssh``` command first.
+Or you could use other ways to mount a local directory into minikube vm, including ```minikube mount```, default host folders, etc.

 ## Create a Secret that holds your authorization token
 A Kubernetes cluster uses the Secret of docker-registry type to authenticate with a docker registry to push an image.